Classical demography: Roman Italy

 The Romans carried out a regular census of citizens eligible for military service (Polybius 2.23), but for the population of the rest of Italy at this time we have to rely on a single report of the military strength of Rome's allies in 227 BC – and guess the numbers of those who were opposed to Rome at this time.
-The citizen count in the second century B.C. hovered between 250 and 325,000 presumably males over the age of 13.
+The citizen count in the 2nd century BC hovered between 250 and 325,000 presumably males over the age of 13.